ro-double-b/RPFantasyDR_S9/open-items.md

 [ ] express session is not working currently
 [ ] error when autopopulate starts, still getting errors but wont time out [ ] have 'sign in to play' scroll you to top of page!
-[ ] rankings scroll feature if window is too small
 [ ] add buttions for scroll of queens
 [ ] limit how many rankings are shown on screen
 [ ] update heroku naming